Haparanda Municipality: Demographics

 This is a demographic table based on Haparanda Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

 Haparanda has a high degree of people of foreign background since records were kept in 2002, mainly a result of cross-border connections with Tornio and Finland.

 In total there were 6,198 Swedish citizens of voting age resident in the municipality.
+73% of the population has a Finnish-background (a person who was either born in Finland or has at least one grandparent born in Finland).
+59% of the population was born in Sweden, 33% were born in Finland and 8% elsewhere.

 47.7% voted for the left coalition and 51.3% for the right coalition.
 Indicators are in percentage points except population totals and income.